Snaacky/thewiki/docs/advanced/naming.md

 :   The title of the episode. *We recommend using names found in databases such as [TheTVDB](https://www.thetvdb.com) (TV series) and [The Movie Database (TMDB)](https://www.themoviedb.org/?language=en-US) (movies)*

     !!!warning
-    This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs.
+    This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs
     !!!

 ![#91d7e3](https://placehold.co/14x14/91d7e3/91d7e3.png) Source type